HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

     </a>
 </figure>

-Problems faced:
-1. Needs to be part of regular ceremony of things done in standup
-2. Sometimes, there might be more cards so try to pick cards which are important from team's perspective to be discussed right now and cards which can be delayed
+**Problems Faced:**
+- **Integration:** Ensure the card process is consistently followed during standups.
+- **Card Volume:** Prioritize important cards for discussion and consider delaying less critical ones.
-3. Some team members prefer to have their own personal notes
+- **Personal Notes:** Some team members may prefer using their own notes, so be flexible in accommodating different methods.

 {% include donate.html %}
 {% include advertisement.html %}

 ## Retrospectives

-- In a tool of your choice, have different columns such as `Start`, `Stop`, `Continue` and `Action Items`
+Use a tool of your choice to manage retrospectives with columns such as **Start**, **Stop**, **Continue**, and **Action Items**.

+**Process:**

-- Rotate the retro facilitator every sprint
+1. **Facilitator Rotation:** Rotate the retro facilitator every sprint.

-- Start timer for `10-15 mins` and have the team members populate the cards for each section
+2. **Populate Cards:** Start a timer for 10-15 minutes for team members to add cards to each section.

-- Retro facilitator goes through the cards and works with team to see what cards can be merged (as duplicates) and what cards need more clarity
+3. **Review Cards:** The facilitator reviews the cards, merges duplicates, and seeks clarity on items that need it.

-- Start timer for `5 mins` to vote on cards - each team member is given certain number of votes which they use to indicate what is important to be addressed
+4. **Voting:** Start a timer for 5 minutes to vote on cards.
+Each team member has a set number of votes to prioritize important issues.

-- Retro facilitator works with the team to generate action items and ownership for the cards
+5. **Generate Action Items:** The facilitator works with the team to create actionable items and assign ownership.

 <figure>
     <a href="{{ site.url }}/assets/img/2021/12/retro-board.png">